devphobia/devphobia/README.md

 ## Who exactly am I?
 <p align="justify">
     My name is Gabriel and I'm currently a Computer Science undergraduate at <b>UFSC - Universidade de Santa Catarina</b>.
     I'm a Python enthusiast and aspiring Data Scientist.
-I've got a wide range of interests in programming that range from machine learning and AI related topics to game development and desktop applications.
+I've got a array range of interests in programming that range from machine learning and AI related topics to game development and desktop applications.
 </p>